ssayana-25/stock-app/README.md

   Propose a realistic and well-structured holdings data source that reflects how a front-end developer would typically consume APIs.
 Other data sets required have been provided.

 - **Data Integration & Composition**
   Use the provided data sources directly, or combine them when needed, to supply your components with the most relevant view models.
 Structure your solution with RxJS in mind, ensuring state management is both considered and functional.
+If you are using Angular 16 and up we still want to see some use of RxJS observables.

 ---

 ## 📦 Deliverables

-- A working Angular (optional + Ionic) project.
+- A working project.
 - A **README** describing:
   - Any design assumptions you made.
   - How your components were structured to handle future design updates.